2022 COVID-19 protests in China: Hong Kong

 Small-scale demonstrations took place in Hong Kong in solidarity with the protests in mainland China.
 On 27 November, at the University of Hong Kong, two students from the mainland distributed leaflets relating to the Ürümqi fire, prompting campus security to call in the police for assistance, but ultimately, no arrests were made.
 Also on the university's campus the same day, a group of students held up blank pieces of paper.

 28 November

 At the start of the school week, university students in Beijing and Guangzhou were sent home, with classes and final exams being moved online.
 Universities said they were protecting students from COVID-19, yet on the same day, China had also reported its first day-over-day decline in cases since 19 November.

 Shanghai

-After two days of protests in Shanghai, police erected barricades in Ürümqi Road on 28 November.
+After two days of protests in Shanghai, police erected barricades in Ürümqi Middle Road on 28 November.
 Later that evening, police were out checking the phones of pedestrians in Shanghai, in which they were specifically instructed to look for VPNs, Telegram, and Twitter.

-Protestors had planned to gather in the People's Square, but a large police presence prevented it.
+Protesters had planned to gather in the People's Square, but a large police presence prevented it.
 An attempt to change location was prevented when police also got there first.